vpelss/Emogics_Tarot_Script_WP/README.md

 Typically I set the life of these deck shuffle cookies to 24 hours.
 So if they enter the same name, deck, spread, and question, the reading will be the same for the next 24 hours.

-Some Wordpress shortcodes are used on this page to set, the decks and spreads availble.
+Some Wordpress shortcodes are used on this page to set the decks and spreads available.

-When they click on "Get Reading", their forms are sent to the spread they chose.
+When they click on "Get Reading", their forms are sent to the spread page they chose.

 When the spread page is displayed, the deck database is read and then shuffled.
 If there was an cookie for a deck shuffle that matches this reading, then that deck shuffle will be used.
 Card images, text, fields, etc are displayed using shortcodes.